alexanderboogaard/mediaserver/media.md

 /opt/pyenv/versions/2.7.16/bin/python /opt/autosub/AutoSub.py
 ```

-Go to http://localhost:9960 to check the install and stop the service
+Go to http://localhost:9960 to check the install and stop the service.
 Alternatively hit Ctrl+C from terminal

 To enable services after reboot: